Updated: May 4, 2026

 3. Assemble Your Team

 Director: The creative leader who translates your vision into visual language.
-When selecting a director:

-Discuss their interpretation of your song and video concept
+Discuss their interpretation of your song and video concept.

-Evaluate their communication style and collaborative approach
+Evaluate their communication style and their collaborative approach.

-Check references from previous clients if possible
+Check references from previous clients whenever possible.

 Producer: Handles logistics, scheduling, permits, and keeps production on track.
-A good producer:

-Creates and maintains the production schedule
+Creates and keeps the production on schedule

-Manages the budget and tracks expenses
+Manages the budget and keeps track of expenses

-Secures locations and necessary permits
+Secures locations and any necessary permits

 Coordinates crew and talent

-Troubleshoots problems as they arise
+Troubleshoots problems that arise

-Look for experience with music videos specifically
+Look for experience specifically with music videos

 Review their previous work for pacing and visual style